Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Regression Use Case: Corporate Bond Price Discovery

-Figure \ref{goodPred}, by contrast, shows two examples where the model's prediction of the return was close to the realized return in the trade.
-The histograms show in both cases that the realized return (vertical red line) lay close to the mean (vertical green line) of the weighted distribution of realized returns for the nearest neighbor training points (blue histogram).
-As in the case of the inaccurate predictions, we can see in these cases why the model was more likely be accurate, by virtue of the nearest neighbor training errors.
-In the first case, the GAP-proximity-weighted mean absolute training error of the test observation's nearest neighbors was 11.53 as compared to an MAE of 18.19 for the entire training set.
-In the second case, the GAP-proximity-weighted mean absolute training error, 18.45, was closer to the MAE of the full training set.
+Figure \ref{goodPred}, by contrast, shows an example where the model's prediction of the return was close to the realized return in the trade.
+The figure shows that the realized return (vertical red line) lies close to the mean (vertical green line) of the proximity-weighted distribution of realized returns (blue histogram).
+As in the case of the inaccurate predictions, we can see in this case why the model was more likely be accurate, by virtue both of the substantially more narrow predictive distribution and of the nearest neighbor training errors.
+As compared to an MAE of 18.27 for the entire training set, the proximity-weighted MAE for the test point was a much lower 7.23.

-Figure \ref{train_vs_test_error} shows the mean absolute error on test points as a function of the weighted mean absolute error of their nearest neighbors in the training set.
-Since the mean absolute test error, as well as its standard deviation, tends to be larger when nearest-neighbor training errors are also large, we can explain a good proportion of bad predictions in terms of the fact that the model's training error was also large in this region of the feature space, reflecting a large amount of noise in the target variable in this region.
-Beyond being an \textit{ex-post} explanation of model performance, the weighted mean absolute training error can serve as an \textit{ex-ante} measure of confidence in the model's predictions.
+Turning to the input features, Figs \ref{scatterplots_regression_goodPred} and \ref{marginalplots_regression_goodPred} indicate that the test point, and the proximity-weighted training points that contributed most to the model prediction at this point, lie squarely within the bulk of the training distribution for the most important features, explaining why the model was more likely to be accurate in this case.